CaptainProton42/DynamicWaterDemo/README.md

 You can find a browser compatible demo and explanation of the implementation here: https://captainproton42.github.io/DynamicWaterDemo/.

-This repository can also be cloned (see below) and the scene run from the editor.
+This repository can also be cloned (see below) to run the scene from the editor.

 ## Cloning